Getting Ready for Twins

 Although multiple pregnancies and births are more likely to have complications, they are now safer than ever as advances in prenatal and postpartum care have dramatically improved the outlook for premature babies-the main concern with multiples.

-You can prepare for the birth by getting plenty of rest.
-Putting your feet up, or even having a nap during the day, helps improve the blood flow to the placenta, which in turn helps your babies grow.
-Practicing Kegel exercises (see Start squeezing!) is important with a multiple pregnancy since your pelvic floor muscles are under additional strain.
+You can prepare for the birth by getting plenty of rest, mild exercise, adequate hydration, and nutrition.
+Putting your feet up, or even having a nap during the day, helps improve the blood flow to your placenta.
+Practicing Kegel exercises (Start squeezing!) is important with a multiple pregnancy since your pelvic floor muscles are under additional strain.

-Even if your twins are identical they're individuals, and relating to them as separate people will help their development and your relationship with them.
+Even if your twins are identical, they're individuals, and relating to your babies as separate people will help their development and your relationship with them.
 Even in pregnancy, some expectant moms notice how different their babies are from their different movement patterns in the uterus.

 Was this article helpful?